modhtom/QVM/README.md

-# Quran Video Generator
+# Quran Video Maker

-The Quran Video Generator is a versatile web application designed to help users create personalized videos of Quranic verses.
+Quran Video Maker is a versatile web application designed to help users create personalized videos of Quranic verses.
 For instance, an educator might use the app to produce a visually appealing video of Surah Al-Fatiha with a custom background and recitation, enhancing learning for their students.
 Users can generate videos for specific verses or entire chapters, customizing them with unique backgrounds, text colors, and various recitation options.

 ## Features